-Fraser Fir seedlings grow to a maximum height of 80 feet, and will flourish in fertile, rocky & sandy soils which are slightly acidic.
+These Fraser Fir seedlings grow to a height of 50 ft [rarely to 80 feet], and will flourish in fertile, rich loamy & sandy soils which are slightly acidic.
 In any case, they must have good drainage.
 As with most species of fir, Fraser Fir seedlings are tolerant of shade when young, but prefer full sun as they mature and gain height.
 A good rule of thumb is to plant them from Tennessee north, but you can also plant them in areas of higher elevation.

 In terms of species, Fraser Fir seedlings are so similar to Balsam Fir seedlings that scientists believe that not too long ago they were one and the same, and there are still debates going on as to whether they should be considered separate or not.

 Fraser Fir seedlings: characteristics and info• prefers hardiness zones 4-7

 • mature height and spread: up to 50 ft high [rarely to 80ft], 20 ft spread

 • prefers slightly acidic soils, rich well draining soils, sandy soils, avoid wet or swampy soils

 • Missouri Botanical Garden info on Abies fraseri

 --- Fraser Fir seedlings [now shipping]

 --- Fraser Fir plug seedlings [shipping in April 2019]